Faisalsaddiqui/quiz-app-backend/README.md

 Tracks user's performance

 ### Contributing:
 Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps to contribute
 ```
 Fork the repository
 Create a new branch (git checkout -b feature/YourFeature)